-TicketMonster is an example application that focuses on Java EE6 - JSF 2, JPA 2, CDI and JAX-RS along with HTML5, jQuery Mobile, JSF and GWT.
+TicketMonster is an example application that focuses on Java EE6 - JPA 2, CDI, EJB 3.1 and JAX-RS along with HTML5 and jQuery Mobile.
 It is a moderately complex application that demonstrates how to build modern web applications optimized for mobile & desktop.
 TicketMonster is representative of an online ticketing broker - providing access to events (e.g. concerts, shows, etc) with an online booking application.

 Apart from being a demo, TicketMonster provides an already existing application structure that you can use as a starting point for your app.
 You could try out your use cases, test your own ideas, or, contribute improvements back to the community.

 The accompanying tutorials walk you through the various tools & technologies needed to build TicketMonster on your own.
 Alternatively you can download TicketMonster as a completed application and import it into your favorite IDE.

 Before we dive into the code, let’s discuss the requirements for the application.

 We have grouped the current use cases in two major categories: end user oriented, and administrative.

 What can end users do?